felipenmartins/SimRobSim/README.md

 # Simple Robot Simulator

 This is a simple robot simulator built using Pygame.
-For now, the working version of the simulator allows you to control a differential-drive robot on the screen using the keyboard and mouse.
+For now, the working version of the simulator allows you to control a differential-drive robot on the screen using the keyboard and mouse, and define waypoints for the robot to follow.
+It also implements simple reaction to obstacle collision.
 The idea is that you can write your own controller to generate commands to the robot.

 The screenshot below shows the simulator running.
-You can see a robot and the path it followed since the simulation started.
+You can see a robot, some obstacles in black, some waypoints in red, and the path it followed since the simulation started.

 ![Simple Robot Simulator screenshot](SimRobSim.png)